bs2kbs2k/smlinux/README.md

 	smlinux purge
 This erases everything created using smlinux presets including game saves, config files, shortcuts, and icons.
 This does not uninstall any packages installed as dependencies; remove those with your package manager.
-(Development libraries can always safely be removed if you don not plan to build again, and binaries will still run.)
-This also does not remove any user-defined repositories; delete those folders manually from any file manager.

 ## **How do I tell smlinux to download sm64 repositories to a folder other than home?**